awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-request-signing.md

   request.body = JSON.stringify(document);
   request.headers['host'] = domain;
   request.headers['Content-Type'] = 'application/json';
+  // Content-Length is only needed for DELETE requests that include a request
+  // body, but including it for all requests doesn't seem to hurt anything. request.headers["Content-Length"] = request.body.length;

   var credentials = new AWS.EnvironmentCredentials('AWS');
   var signer = new AWS.Signers.V4(request, 'es');